procload/ai-dnd-rails/docs/articles/1-building.md

 # LinkedIn Posts:

-Unpopular opinion: "Boring" technology might be the future of AI applications.
+"Boring" technology might be the future of AI applications.

 Starting a series building a D&D character generator that challenges our industry's obsession with complexity.
-Rails - with its predictable conventions, server-rendered HTML, and focus on simplicity - might be the perfect match for the generative AI era.
+Rails - with its predictable conventions, server-rendered HTML, and focus on simplicity - is an excellent match for the generative AI era.

-Part 1 examines why an 18-year-old framework handles LLM streaming more elegantly than our modern JavaScript landscapes.
-Sometimes mature technology beats bleeding edge.

-The tech industry keeps chasing the new while Rails keeps solving real problems.
-This series explores why that matters more than ever in the age of AI.
+Rails' established patterns - server-rendered HTML, consistent conventions, and straightforward architecture - align well with the needs of generative AI applications.
+The framework's steady evolution and focus on simplicity offer some interesting advantages for LLM integration.

+Part 1 examines how Rails' approach to web development might be particularly relevant in the AI era.
+While our industry often equates innovation with complexity, there's value in examining proven patterns through this new lens.

+Following articles will explore Rails' service architecture for LLMs, real-time updates, and how convention over configuration applies to AI workflows.

 [link]